abshirahmed/trmnl-salah-times/README.md

 ## Documentation

-See the [PRD](./docs/PRD.md) for detailed project requirements and specifications.
+See the [Product Requirements Document](./docs/prayer-times-plugin/requirements/product-requirements.md) for detailed project requirements and specifications.

 ## License